How to Build Your Own DIY Shade Sail

 We've listed a few key areas where each fitting was used.
 However, if you need help designing or building your own Kee Klamp project, please reach out to our team for help.

 - The Single Socket Tee fittings were used to terminate the vertical pipe supports into the horizontal pipe.
 Single Socket Tee fittings were also used for the support bars that run at the top of the structure.

 - The Side Outlet Elbow fittings were used at the corners of the structure.

 - The Flange fittings were used to mount the structure to the exterior wall.

-- Each of the different clips were used to attach the wire grid (for the trellis) to the vertical pipe supports.
+- Each of the different clips was used to attach the wire grid (for the trellis) to the vertical pipe supports.

 Bonus Project: Patio Umbrella Support